Enrolments for 2023 - 2024

 In the meantime, if you have any queries or concerns, please do not hesitate to contact us on 01757 211000 or email email@example.com

-If you are a Selby College student who is progressing on to the next level of study, you should have already received a progression offer and will receive a specific appointment, by email or post, to come into College to enrol, between Thursday 25 August and Tuesday 6 September, which will include the date, time and location.
+If you are a Selby College student who is progressing on to the next level of study, year 2 or returning to complete another level 3 programme, you should have already received a progression offer and will receive a specific appointment, by email or post, to come into College to enrol, between Thursday 24 August and Tuesday 5 September, which will include the date, time and location.

 Changing Curriculum Area